-In Christianity and Islam, Lucifer was an Angel who led a revolution against God – in some versions he wanted to take God's place, in other he refused to acknowledge humans as God's beloved creations, among numerous other reasons - and was, together with all other rebel Angels, sent to hell, where they all become demons.
+- In Christianity, Lucifer was an Angel who led a rebellion against God in some versions he wanted to take God's place, in other he refused to acknowledge humans as God's beloved creations, among numerous other reasons - and was, together with all other rebel Angels, sent to hell, where they all become demons.
 Which makes this trope Older Than Feudalism.

-Islam's story is actually slightly different.
-Satan was never an angel, but a Djinn near God.
-He did fall because of his pride, and not acknowledging that humans now were in a higher position with the God than the used to be (OK, that part is similar).
+- Islam's story is slightly different from Christianity's: Satan (called "Iblis" in Arabic) was never an angel, but a Djinn near God.
+He fell because of his pride, and not acknowledging that humans now were in a higher position with the God than he used to be.
 He did not challenge God himself, but His influence on mankind, saying he'll sway the humanity to corruption, and will show humans are no better.
-And finally he will not become a demon, he'll just be sentenced to eternity in Hell.
+Unlike Christianity, he will not become a demon; he'll just be sentenced to eternity in Hell.

-Then there's what may be the most infamous example of all: Judas.
-Though in a few Alternate Character Interpretations , most notably Gnosticism, Judas actually betrayed Jesus on request in order to ensure Jesus was captured, killed and resurrected as planned.
+- Then there's what may be the most infamous example of all: Judas Iscariot, whose betrayal led to Jesus's capture and crucifixion by the Romans.
+Though in a few Alternative Character Interpretations , most notably Gnosticism, Judas actually betrayed Jesus on request in order to ensure Jesus was captured, killed and resurrected as planned.

-Loki, the trickster God of Norse Mythology, had one which has been re-written tons of times in order to make him more villainous.
-Originally, Loki was a harmless trickster and best friends with Thor and Odin, often going with them on adventures.
-He caused some trouble (sometimes on purpose, sometimes completely unintentionally), but more or less would fix everything in the end, usually with something bad happening to himself and the other gods getting a gift (such as, when he cut off Sif's hair, Thor and Odin ended up with their future signature weapons amongst other treats while he ended up with his mouth stitched close.
-Or the time he (and the rest of the gods) agreed to letting a man use his horse to help work on building a wall, which nearly meant the Gods had to pay him for itnote with the sun, the moon, and Freya, beautiful goddess of love, and ended up with him being raped by a stallion and giving birth to Odin's multilegged horse), but always meant well.
+- Loki, the trickster God of Norse Mythology, had one which has been re-written tons of times in order to make him more villainous.
+Originally, Loki was a harmless trickster and best friends with Þór and Óðinn, often going with them on adventures.
+He caused some trouble (sometimes on purpose, sometimes completely unintentionally), but more or less would fix everything in the end, usually with something bad happening to himself and the other gods getting a gift (such as, when he cut off Sif's hair, Þór and Óðinn ended up with their future signature weapons amongst other treats while he ended up with his mouth stitched close.
+Or the time he (and the rest of the gods) agreed to letting a man use his horse to help work on building a wall, which nearly meant the Gods had to pay him for itnote , and ended up with him seducing a stallion, being impregnated by him was stuck as a mare for the entire gestation before giving birth to Óðinn's multilegged horse Sleipnir), but always meant well.
 Then, they didn't invite him to mead, and began talking about him behind his back.
-Loki got mad and invited himself, and began insulting the others in their faces, until Thor arrived as he was insulting Sif.
-In retaliation for nonstop insulting Thor and conspiring to murder Baldur, Loki was bound naked to some boulders with the entrails of his own sonwhile a snake dripped venom into his eyes, driving Loki insane.
-When Loki gets free, he will orchestrate Ragnarok in retaliation, leading the the death of all life in existence.
+Loki got mad and invited himself, and began insulting the others in their faces, until Þór arrived as he was insulting Sif.
+In retaliation for nonstop insulting Þór and conspiring to murder Baldur, Loki was bound naked to some boulders with the entrails of his own son while a snake dripped venom into his eyes, driving Loki insane.
+When Loki gets free, he will orchestrate Ragnarök in retaliation, leading to the death of all life in existence.

-Sometimes Loki is said to have predicted his role Ragnarok and thought he might as well give the gods a reason.
+- Sometimes Loki is said to have predicted his role in Ragnarök and thought he might as well give the gods a reason.

-Set, the god of foreigners in the Egyptian pantheon.
+- Set, the god of foreigners in the Egyptian pantheon.
 He was known for protecting Egypt with the desert and the sun god Ra by fighting the god of evil Apep.
-Then he became overcome by envy and murdered his brother Osirus, which eventually led to his downfall at the hands of Osirus's son Horus and the goddess Bast taking over his Apep fighting job.
+Then he became overcome by envy and murdered his brother Osiris, which eventually led to his downfall at the hands of Osiris's son Horus and the goddess Bast taking over his Apep fighting job.